dazeus/dazeus-core/README.md

 * libmongo-client (tested against 0.1.4)
 * cmake (tested against 2.8.7 and 2.8.9)

-To compile DaZeus, first checkout the Git submodule, then use CMake:
+To compile DaZeus, first checkout the Git submodules, then use CMake:

     git submodule update --init
     mkdir -p build